GarethMurden/genetibit/readme.md

 # Development notes

 ## To do

+- Features
 	- Unique ID for each critter
 		- Display on breeding screen instead of generation no.
 	- Upgrade field
 		- Population limits
+	- Select critter from field to view info
 		- Sell critters from field
 	- Breeding cooldown for individual critters
 	- Visiting critters
 	- Ribbons & objectives
 	- Device-to-device communication

 - Fixes
 	- gold total sticks after menu close